Cray-HPE/docs-csm/troubleshooting/known_issues/spire_pod_initializing.md

 There is a known issue when the Spire servers are started and Spire Postgres is not ready, where the pod will get stuck in a `PodInitializing` state and not be able to be restarted.

 Starting the Spire server when its Postgres cluster is not ready leads to the pod crashing.
-However due to how the Spire servers are registered when the main process crashes there is a loop that never killed in a side process.
+However due to how the Spire servers are registered when the main process crashes there is a loop that never gets killed in a side process.
 That leads to the pod crashing but never getting cleaned up to be restarted.
 There is no way to manually restart that pod without restarting `Containerd` to forcefully clean up the running container.

 ## Symptoms